Learning objectives

 Glucose catabolism begins with glycolysis

 All cells must break down glucose into smaller molecules to extract energy for ATP synthesis.
-Glycolysis means “breaking glucose”.
-As shown in textbooks, it’s a 10-step pathway with 10 enzymes, resulting in two molecules of pyruvate (also called pyruvic acid).
+Glycolysis means “breaking glucose.”
+As shown in textbooks, it is a 10-step pathway with 10 enzymes, resulting in two molecules of pyruvate (also called pyruvic acid).
 All the enzymes of glycolysis are located in the cytoplasm of both prokaryotic and eukaryotic cells.

-• All ATP synthesis by glycolysis enzymes occurs by substrate-level phosphorylation: phosphate is transferred to ADP from phosphorylated organic compounds (1,3 bisphosphoglycerate and phosphoenol pyruvate)
+- All ATP synthesis by glycolysis enzymes occurs by substrate-level phosphorylation: phosphate is transferred to ADP from phosphorylated organic compounds (1,3 bisphosphoglycerate or 1,3 PG and phosphoenolpyruvate or PEP)

 As seen in the free energy diagram above, glycolysis extracts only a small fraction of the potential energy in a molecule of glucose.